 How do you transition from product designer individual contributor to design manager?
 How do you try it out before you make the transition?
 As a new manager, how do you coach your team without getting in their way?

-Meet Rhett Luciani a Melbourne based Product Design Manager currently working at Zendesk and leading a team of five product designers.
+Meet Rhett Luciani a Melbourne based Director of Product currently working at Zendesk and leading a team of five product designers.
 He is also a mentor at RETHINK, Coaching Through Crisis Program coaching product designers to level up in their career.

 Here, Rhett shares his experience on how to have a smooth transition from an individual contributor role to design management and what are some strategies and best practices on being a great first-time design manager.